cider-ci/cider-ci_documentation-source/source/introduction/quick-start/index.md

 We recommend that the system is not accessible from the internet as it sets a default login with a default password.
-Skip a few steps down to see how to change the password after installation.
+Skip a few steps down to see how to change the password after introduction.

 ## Install